NVIDIA/DL4AGX/AV-Solutions/README.md

 ## VAD-TensorRT
 [VAD-TensorRT](./vad-trt) is a sample application to demonstrate the deployment of [VADv1](https://github.com/hustvl/VAD.git) on the NVIDIA Drive Orin platform using TensorRT.

+## PETRv1&v2-TensorRT
+[PETRv1&v2-TensorRT](./petr-trt) is a sample application to demonstrate the deployment of [PETRv1&v2](https://github.com/megvii-research/PETR) on the NVIDIA Drive Orin platform using TensorRT.